 Streaming profile contains predefined settings that control the level of quality of your gameplay footage.
 These include:

 These profiles automatically adjust the streaming resolution and recording bitrate depending on which profile you use.

 Note!
 Streaming consumes internet resources/bandwidth.
 Users with limited internet plans should verify that they have adequate bandwidth available.
-Depending on your internet service, the availability of bandwidth may impact the quality of your stream and you may potentially incur additional charges to your internet service.
+Depending on your internet service it may impact the quality of your stream and may potentially introduce more cost to your service.

 In this example below, the Medium profile was selected.